Opentrons/opentrons/docs/source/setup.rst

 Install Anaconda and Python 3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To run Opentrons you will need to ensure you have Python 3 installed.
-We recommend you install Anaconda_: (https://www.continuum.io/downloads) before going any further, this will install Python 3 for you.
+We recommend you install `Anaconda`_ before going any further, this will install Python 3 for you.
 We recommend you use the `Graphical Installer` for `Python3.5`.

 Install Jupyter
 ^^^^^^^^^^^^^^^

-After Anaconda and Python 3 are installed, you can get started installing Jupyter by following the official [Jupyter Installation Guide](http://jupyter.readthedocs.io/en/latest/install.html).
+After Anaconda and Python 3 are installed, you can get started installing Jupyter by following the official `Jupyter Installation Guide`_.

 Launch Jupyter Notebook App
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^